Variable APR

 Borrowers encounter variable-APR language in Credit Card agreements, pricing tables, and statement disclosures.
 It connects directly to Annual Percentage Rate (APR), Purchase APR, Balance Transfer APR, and Cash Advance APR.

 A borrower carries a card balance for several months.
-The issuer’s variable pricing increases under the account terms, so the same unpaid balance now costs more to carry than it did earlier.
+The issuer’s variable pricing rises because the account tracks the published prime rate under the agreement.
+The same unpaid balance now costs more to carry than it did earlier.

 Variable APR is not the same as Intro APR.
 Intro APR is a temporary promotional rate.
 Variable APR describes a rate structure that can move over time.